I’ve mentioned this metal detecting idea before. However, I can’t stress enough how important this suggestion is.

 The highway department, or the construction company who has removed the dirt to lay down a new road or sidewalk, has also removed the coins along with the dirt.
 Many towns and villages still have road and sidewalks that are old.
 So watch for any road construction, or those piles of dirt that were removed.

-I know another individual who hunts nothing but farm fields.
-This metal detecting tip amazes me.
+I love farm fields.
+And I know another individual who hunts nothing but farm fields.

 If you are going to give this metal detecting tip a try, be sure to ask for permission before you attempt to hunt a farm field.